Talesoft/tale-jade/README.md

 ---

-## Tale Jade in for your favorite framework
+## Tale Jade for your favorite framework

 You're using a framework with a template engine already, but you really want to try out Jade?
 Search no further.